TurkuForge/baby-project-server/README.md

 To install locally, follow these steps:
 1. Install Java 15
     1. Pro Tip: To manage multiple versions of Java, you can use [Jenv](https://www.jenv.be/).
-1. Run `./setup.sh`
+1. Run `./gradlew bootRun`
 1. Navigate to `http://localhost:8080/` in your browser to see the application running

+If you want to run tests it's as easy as `./gradlew test`.
+If you want to do test driven development you can run `./gradlew -t test` the `-t` watches for changes and runs the same command again when a change happens.

 ## After setup
-Once everything is working and you have navigated to `http://localhost:8080/` you should see the root API resource in a `hal+json` format.
+Once everything is working, and you have navigated to `http://localhost:8080/` you should see the root API resource in a `hal+json` format.
 If you don't see that check the [troubleshooting section](#troubleshooting).

 ## Troubleshooting
-When `setup.sh` runs it will output two log files `spring-build.log` and `spring-run.log` (we recommend running `tail -f` on these files for a more detailed output).
+When `docker-entrypoint.sh` runs it will output two log files `spring-build.log` and `spring-run.log` (we recommend running `tail -f` on these files for a more detailed output).

 The logs will give you more information about what is going on inside the application.
 - `spring-build.log` informs you in case you have any compile-time errors happening in your code such as syntax or type errors, missing dependencies, etc.
-- `spring-run.log` informs you about the runtime errors such as webserver exceptions and the Tomcat access log.
+- `spring-run.log` informs you about the runtime errors such as webserver exceptions, and the Tomcat access log.

 If you are having any issues setting up odds are one of these two files will tell you what you need to do.